pytorch/pytorch/docs/source/jit_language_reference_v2.rst

     attributeref ::=  primary '.' identifier

-The ``primary`` must evaluate to an object of a type that supports attribute references that has an attribute named ``identifier``.
+The ``primary`` must evaluate to an object of a type that supports attribute references that have an attribute named ``identifier``.

 Subscriptions